YiningJenny/FinalYearProject/blog.md

 I want to change the game background and other game assets.
 So I talk to my friend who is very good at painting.
 We decide to add more meaning to the arts design.
 The earliest Chinese hieroglyphics were found in Shang Dynasty, so we want to explore more related historic elements based on Shang dynasty.
 Here I list some of the components that match my project theme:

-- Oracle bone script - This is the Chinese character that is oldest known form of Chinese writing.
+- Oracle bone script - This is the Chinese character that is oldest known from of Chinese writing.

 ![image](https://github.com/YiningJenny/FinalYearProject/assets/119497753/ab747c95-4639-4a3d-b6a8-5dd4454cd917)